stacks-network/docs/_develop/radiks-intro.md

 The Blockstack Radiks feature enables Blockstack decentralized applications (DApps) to index and store across data belonging to multiple users.
 Radiks works with Blockstack's Gaia Storage System.
 Using Radiks, you can build multi-player DApps that:

-- index, store, and query complex application data
+- index, store, and query application data
 - query a user's publicly saved data
 - display real-time updates that reflect in progress changes
 - support collaboration among sets of users

-{% include question.html content="I added the word <strong>application</strong> to the complex data bullet above.
-Your origianl text seemed to make a distinction between publicly saved data and complex data.
-I assumed applciation data was the something Radiks could store and that was intended here.
-Was this your intent?"%}